NVIDIA/NeMo-Aligner/docs/user-guide/knowledge-distillation.rst

 After these steps you should have files ``2b_student.nemo`` and ``teacher_checkpoint/Nemotron-3-8B-Chat-4k-SFT.nemo`` to use in NeMo-Aligner.

 .. note::
-   Mcore models use TransformerEngine as a backend, and it tries to find efficient kernels.
-But depending on the GPU you have, it may not find them.
-If you face errors that relate to kernel finding, set these variables on top of your script.
+   Megatron Core models use TransformerEngine as a backend, which attempts to find efficient kernels.
+However, depending on your GPU, it may not always succeed.
+If you encounter errors related to kernel finding, set these variables at the top of your script.

    .. code-block:: bash